-The Case Officer advised that the Environmental Health Team had advised on the previous application that the impact of traffic noise could be mitigated by mechanical ventilation system.
+The Environmental Health Team had advised on the previous application that the impact of traffic noise could be mitigated by mechanical ventilation system.
 This would allow residents to control internal thermal comfort and cooling without compromising internal noise levels.
 Details would be secured by conditions.

-vii.
+- vii.
 Enquired why the petitioner had described the plans as misleading.

-Petitioner 2 explained the plans were described as misleading as on a number of occasions the scale of drawings are different, in some cases the plans make the development appear smaller in relation to the neighbouring properties.
+The plans were described as misleading as on a number of occasions the scale of drawings are different, in some cases the plans make the development appear smaller in relation to the neighbouring properties.
 In other case the scales are not given.
-Would also question how determination could be made based on indicative plans.
+Would also question how determination could be made based on indicative plans. - viii.

-- viii.
 Suggested that delivery vehicles could reverse into the site.
 The Case Officer noted the comment. - ix.
 Requested the developer explain why the number of units had been reduced from fifteen flats to fourteen flats.

-The Agent stated that the SPD 2010 guidance on schemes which involve the demolition of a single dwelling state that the affordable housing should be calculated on a gross basis and not a net basis.
+The SPD 2010 guidance on schemes which involve the demolition of a single dwelling state that the affordable housing should be calculated on a gross basis and not a net basis.
 The view taken on the previous application for fifteen units would have resulted in a gross increase of fifteen units and did not comply with the affordable housing policy.
 The proposed development was now in line with the CLP.

-The Developer advised the company had previously been involved with builds that offered affordable housing and recognised the importance of affordable housing.
+The developer advised the company had previously been involved with builds that offered affordable housing and recognised the importance of affordable housing.
 On this application the number of trees protected by TPO's restricted what could be achieved on site, it was not possible to offer affordable housing in a viable way.